DeeMcCart/CI_PP3_RepairsTracker/README.md

 * Click on ‘create app’.
 3. Apply config variables to this app
 * Click on settings – Reveal config vars – there are no config vars for this app yet
-* Over type ‘KEY’ with CREDS
+* Overtype ‘KEY’ with CREDS
 * Overtype VALUE with the contents of the cred.json file
 * Click ADD
 * Add a second key as follows: